obsidian-html/obsidian-html.github.io/__src/vault/Automation/Automate website deployment.md

           MESSAGE: "Build: ({sha}) {msg}" # The commit message
 ```

-Now, go to your repository settings > Pages > Build and Deployment and
+Now, go to your repository settings > Pages > Build and Deployment.
+Choose 'Deploy from a branch' as source, and select gh-pages as the branch.

+From now, on every push to GitHub, the workflow will create the HTML pages and publish them.